vol III chap 10 sect 3

 RELATED TO CONTINUOUS LEARNING.

-1997: Barry Barish makes a proposal to the NSF to improve LIGO Scientific Collaboration (LSC).
+1997: Barry Barish makes a proposal to NSF to improve LIGO Scientific Collaboration (LSC).
 Nearly 1200 members, from 108 institutions and 18 countries have participated in making the discovery of gravitational waves, analyzing the data, interpreting the results, and in writing up and presenting the results.

 2015, 2016, 2017: "The first Advanced LIGO data run (O1) continued for four months, from September 2015 to January 2016.
 Our second data run (O2) ran from December 2016 to the end of August 2017". … "We are actively searching for other signals, besides binary merges, including bust signals from phenomena like supernova explosions or gamma ray bursts, continuous wave signals from spinning neutron stars (pulsars), stochastic background signals, etc. So far, we have only detected binary merger signals, but hope to detect others as our sensitivity improves".